Here is a breakdown of major shareholders in Kyndryl Holdings Inc. (NYSE: KD)

 Sponsored

-The stock witnessed a -19.77% gain in the last 1 month and extending the period to 3 months gives it a -12.88%, and is -14.89% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.03% over the week and 4.86% over the month.
+The stock witnessed a -14.34% gain in the last 1 month and extending the period to 3 months gives it a -12.19%, and is 2.25% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.07% over the week and 5.05% over the month.

 Kyndryl Holdings Inc. (KD) Analyst Forecasts